aquamarinepk/todo/README.md

 # TODO Application

 This is a TODO application.
-This simple app is an exploratory attempt to create a kit to develop microservices and self-contained apps.
+This simple app is an exploratory attempt to create a kit for developing microservices and self-contained apps.

+This reference app is designed to showcase the features and patterns that the kit generator should later replicate for other specific projects.

 <img src="docs/img/todo.png" alt="TODO Application" />

 ## Overview
 This is a sample app using the common example of a todo list.
 The example is designed to express the desired outcome for the generator library.

-The feature-based implementation showcases user roles, all handled through a command-query like interface.
-The resource-based (RESTful) implementation is used to manage the todo list and items.
+Among other upcoming features, the main idea is that the generator will expose its features in two different ways.
+Related features involving one or more resources will be organized in separate packages under `feat`.
+The interface to handle its logic will be exposed through a command-query interface.
+For simple cases, where a client needs to manage basic CRUD operations, a RESTful interface can also be generated, with resource entities defined under a directory hanging from `res`.
+This is handy for simple cases or to interface with more traditional clients.

 ## Configuration
 ### Command-Line Flags